 Easy, Herb-Packed Falafel

 The best falafel is moist, light, and crispy—never dry or pasty—with a fluffy, almost crumbly interior.
 Start by grinding dried chickpeas yourself in a food processor, which eliminates the need for binders like flour that can weigh the falafel down, and make the balls fairly small in order to maximize their ratio of surface area to volume (and, therefore, their crunch).
-Fresh herbs, like cilantro, mint, and parsley, plus spices like cumin and coriander, give these falafel a heady aroma; for a spicy, punchy twist, try our harissa and black olive falafel, too.
+Fresh herbs, like cilantro, mint, and parsley, plus spices like cumin and coriander, give these falafel a heady aroma; for a spicy, punchy twist, try our falafel with black olives and harissa, too.

 The Food Lab's Foolproof Onion Rings